-The WSAB acknowledged that it continues to develop insight into the variety of characteristics of POU service areas that affect risk profiles.
+service areas that affect risk profiles.
 Those differences, in turn, affect the WSAB's efforts to standardize POU WMPs and the comments and advice the WSAB issues.
 Significantly, the WSAB noted that approximately half of the POUs have a relatively low likelihood of seeing or causing catastrophic wildfires in their service areas.
 That insight led the WSAB to express its intent to engage with the POUs, associations, and other stakeholders to tailor future WMP filings to be more appropriate considering the likelihood of wildfires in those areas, particularly for those POUs with lower probability.
 The 2021 opinion continued the Board's efforts to achieve uniform WMP structure and content, to the extent practical, and provided comments on specific POU WMPs

 While the majority of POU 2022 WMPs were filed with the WSAB by July 1, 2022, some POUs submitted their WMPs after the due date.
 The POU Joint Associations provided the WSAB with clarifying comments on July 7, 2022.
 The Joint Associations informed the WSAB that some utilities have been updating their WMPs every year and incorporating all appropriate recommendations.
 However, those utilities' comprehensive revision WMPs are not significantly different than their previously submitted WMPs given the limited number of year-to-year program changes.
 Importantly, the Joint Associations informed the WSAB that through CMUA's long-standing working group devoted to wildfire issues (called the "Wildfire Preparedness, Response, and Recovery Working Group"), the POUs and electric cooperatives have formed various sub-working groups to consider and develop potential approaches to specific WMP topics.
-The POUs are filed with the WSAB that through CMUA's long-standing working Group"), the POUs and electric cooperatives have formed various sub-working groups to consider and develop potential approaches to specific WMP topics.
+The POUs are filed with the WSAB with the WSAB and the WSAB consider and develop potential approaches to specific WMP topics.